 For most, however, having liability taken care of is one of the biggest advantages to leasing.
 Owner-operators who switch to their own authority often are surprised by how costly, complex and time-consuming liability coverage can be, particularly when starting up a first-time business.
 While a damage policy commits the insurer to paying only the current value of the truck, a typical primary liability policy commits the insurer to paying as much as $1 million if something goes wrong.
 Moreover, the insurance industry considers owner-operators to be higher risks than fleets, and that earns the insurer only about $6,000 a year in premiums.

 Small wonder that the insurer, before signing that contract, wants every assurance that nothing will go wrong.
-The insurer is likely to quiz an independent about the type of freight to be hauled, the region or operating radius, his background as a driver and as a businessperson, and regular safety and security practices.
+The insurer is likely to quiz an independent about the type of freight to be hauled, the region or operating radius, his background as a driver and as a business person, and regular safety and security practices.
 Owner-operators can help themselves by demonstrating they have a solid business plan for the short and long term, including a daily maintenance schedule and routine safety procedures.
 Bundling different coverages with one insurance company also can help, since most insurance providers offer combined deductibles, meaning in the case of an accident, the driver will have to pay only the typical $1,000 deductible once to cover a damage and liability claim.

 The law does not require physical damage insurance, but lenders do.
 A damage policy will pay no more than the value of the equipment at the time of the accident.
 In other words, you won’t get a new truck out of a damage claim, even if your present truck is totaled.
 The insurer’s preference always is to go the cheapest route, which usually is repairing the truck you have.
 At best, you’ll get enough to buy another truck of the same age and mileage.